Exponentially weighted estimands and the exponential family: Filtering, prediction and smoothing: Introduction

 \section{Introduction}

-This paper provides a new, simple way to carry out filtering, predicting and smoothing.
-This is based on a discounted version of a convex combination of a log-likelihood and the expected log-likelihood function.
-The expected log-likelihood term has many familiar interpretations, e.g. shrinkage and mean reversion.
+We provide a simple way to carry out filtering, predicting and smoothing.
+It is based on a discounted version of a convex combination of a log-likelihood and the expected log-likelihood function.
 The discounting is carried out using an exponential function.

 We focus on log-likelihoods based around the canonical exponential family.
 It has a similar structure to generalized linear regression models, but now for time series.
-Various properties of the resulting procedures are established and illustrated by simulation, estimation and empirical work.
+Properties of the resulting procedures are established and illustrated by simulation and empirical work.

-Section \ref{sect:likelihood} develops the new filter, predictor and smoother based on what we call the weighted estimands.
-Section \ref{sect:CEF} looks at the case of the canonical exponential family of models.
-The resulting filters, predictors and smoothers are derived from the weighting principle.
-These have to be found by a convex numerical optimization.
+Section \ref{sect:likelihood} develops the new filter, predictor and smoother.
+Section \ref{sect:CEF} looks at the canonical exponential family case.
+These are found by a convex numerical optimization.

 Section \ref{sect:specialcase} looks at a flexible special case of the canonical exponential family which results in analytic expressions for the filters, predictors and smoothers.
 They do not need any form of iteration or approximation.
 This special case covers a vast number of familiar models, e.g. based on distributions such as, for example, the Gaussian, multinomial, Poisson, Pareto, exponential, von Mises and Dirichlet.